 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
-SoAAD students should consider taking ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
+Eskenazi students often take ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
 This course provides the opportunity for students to explore the relationship between their chosen field of study and life after graduation while developing a career and academic development plan for post-collegiate success.

-Interior Design majors take a Professional Practices class, SOAD-D 469, in their fourth year to prepare for their post-college careers.
+Interior Design majors take a Professional Practices class, SOAD-D 469, in their third year to prepare for their post-college careers.